 SLAC offers a variety of service to qualifying persons in need of personalized care.
 These services include:

 Primary Medical and HIV Care

-Out-Patient Mental Health Treatment
+Out-Patient Mental Health and Substance Use Counseling

 Intensive Case Management

-Free HIV Testing (available to all community members)
+(available to ALL community members)